bhumi1102/rails/guides/source/layouts_and_rendering.md

 end
 ```

-Note that the implicit `render` at the end of the controller action do not cause a "double render" error.
+Note that the implicit `render` at the end of the controller action does not cause a "double render" error.
 Rails detects if a `render` has already been called for a controller action, so the following will work fine:

 ```ruby
 def show